 Characters debuting in the 4/F/F Final games

-- Bragging Theme Tune: Grungust Zan!!
-Unfortunately, we're still waiting for it to actually appear in the games, Banpresto.
+- Bragging Theme Tune: Grungust Zan!!; unfortunately, it has yet to actually appear in the games.

-- Captain Ersatz: Irm and the Grungust have a few similarities with Banjou Haran and the Daitarn 3, particularly in Original Generation.
+- Captain Ersatz: Particularly in Original Generation, Irm and the Grungust have a few similarities with Banjou Haran and the Daitarn 3, and he ends up fulfilling a few of the narrative roles Banjou often takes up in his many SRW appearances (but can't do in Original Generation, for obvious reasons).
 However, the Grungust's Chest Blaster, Eye Beams and Rocket Punch are more comparable to Mazinger Z.

 - Chest Blaster: Grungust's "Final Beam" and Grungust Kai's "Ultimate Beam"

 - Chivalrous Pervert: He'll hit on many girls, but he's got a lot of standards with regards to flirting.
 For instance, he doesn't hit on girls that are crying on either the outside or inside, as proven with this regarding Tytti Noorbuck when she's in a near Heroic B.S.O.D. after recovering the Zamzeed in the Second Original Generation.

 - Cool Sword: Grungust and Grungust Kai's Keitou Ragouken ("Calamity Sword").

 - Eye Beams: Grungust's "Eye Solid Laser"

 - Hilariously Abusive Childhood: His conversations with Jonathan in Original Generation imply Jonathan wasn't that great of a father.

 - Leitmotif: "Time to Come"

 - Lovable Sex Maniac: Carries a black book around and dates girls between a certain age, yet this doesn't seem to faze any of the original female cast.